gvwilson/sensibleadventures/wrestler/wrestler.md

 Argasdottir is on her feet.
 "Are you all right?" she asks.

-The Anuat looks at her,
+The Nukilik looks at her,
 then at the Goose,
 his lack of expression saying more loudly than words that *he* is not the one lying on the floor.